Cherish Your Spouse, Change Your Marriage (Part 2 of 2)

-Bob: I – I read the book and then I take it to my mom, and I say, “Mom, you really need to read this.”
+Bob: I read the book and then I take it to my mom and I say, “Mom, you really need to read this.”

-Jim: All right.
-Let’s turn to the- the – the book and- and talk about what you’ve discovered in your practices, et cetera.
+Jim: All right, let’s turn to the- the book and- and talk about, uh, what you’ve discovered in your practices et cetera.
 One is just marriage in general.
-When you look at the culture, there seems to be because of the – I guess, the divorce rate and people’s disillusionment with marriage, the culture generally is pulling back.
-You have some of the culture saying we need to do away with the nuclear family.
+Uh, when you look at the culture there seems to be, because of the, uh, I guess the divorce rate and people’s disillusionment with marriage, the culture generally is pulling back.
+You have some of the culture saying, “We need to do away with the nuclear family.”
 I think it’s crazy.
 I think it’s the beginning of the problems in the culture that we don’t have healthy, intact families.
-But what’s your read of why the culture is pulling back from the institution of family?
-Where did the institution come from and why is that under attack?
+But what’s your read of, uh, why the culture is pulling back from the institution of family?
+Where did the institution come from, and why is it under attack?

-Greg: You know, God created marriage, so man did not.
-It was God’s gift to us and thus it’s opposed.
-And so, the evil one, Satan, hates marriage, hates what it stands for.
+Dr. Smalley: You know, God created marriage.
+So, man did not.
+It was God’s gift to us, and thus it’s opposed.
+And so the evil one, Satan, hates marriage, hates what it stands for.
 And I really believe a big part of what’s going on in our culture right now is that Satan is so committed to destroy marriage because he fears what our marriage could be.
-When you have a- a husband and wife together figuring out how – how can we use this gift that God’s given us to serve others, to love others?
+When you have a- a husband and wife together, uh, figuring out, “How- how can we use this gift that God’s given us to serve others, to love others?”
 That is one of the most powerful forces on earth.
-And Satan knows that.
-And so, he’s- he tries to create chaos.
-He wants couples to buy into lies that they start trying to live out that completely then destroys their marriage.
-That’s what Bob and I see when couples come in for an intensive.
-They’ve – they’ve bought into lies.
+Satan knows that, and so he’s- he tries to create chaos.
+He- he wants couples to buy into lies, that they start trying to live out that completely then destroys their marriage.
+Then that’s what Bob and I see when couples come in for an intensive.
+They- they’ve bought into lies.
 They want a great marriage.
-There – these lies, though, exist, these myths, and they don’t get them there at all.
-And I and I really believe it’s because Satan is trying to create the – that chaos…
+These lies, though, exist, these myths, and they don’t get them there at all.
+And I- and I really believe it’s because Satan is trying to create that- that chaos.

-Jim: Okay.
-Let’s get to the – we’re gonna try to cover the nine today and tomorrow.
-I don’t know that we’ll get to all nine.
-But if you miss any of the program, make sure you download it.
+Jim: Okay, let’s get to the… We’re gonna try to cover the Nine today and tomorrow.
+I don’t know that we’ll get to all nine, but, i- if you miss any of the program make sure you download it.
 John will give those details in a minute.
 But let’s get to the first one.
-In fact, you share the story of Zach and Katie, who added to their wedding vows “and they lived happily ever after” at their ceremony.
-That fairytale idea, that’s the first lie.
+Uh, in fact you share the story of Zack and Katie who added to their wedding vows, “And they lived happily ever after,” a- at their ceremony.
+Um, that fairy tale idea, that’s the first lie.
 So, take a whack at it.

-Jim: Okay.
-But – but in that, where are we getting those signals?
-The media?
-What?
-How come, A, it’s not bad to have a bar to be reaching for.
+Jim: Okay, but, but, in that, where are we getting those signals?
+This- the media?
+Wha- how come… A, it’s not bad to have a bar to be reaching for.
 I want a happy, joyful marriage.
-I think that’s Okay.
-Where does that break down to where it becomes a lie, Greg?
+I think that’s okay.
+Where does that breakdown to where it becomes a lie, Greg?

-Greg: The lie is that my end in mind is to feel happy versus when- when I think about my marriage, I think about Erin and I on this grand adventure.
+Dr. Smalley: The lie is that my end in mind is to feel happy, versus when- when I think about my marriage, I think about Erin and I on this grand adventure.
 We’re on a journey.
 My goal isn’t to be happy.
-My goal is to journey in this life with Erin together.
+My goal is to journey in this life with Erin-

 Jim: Through all the valleys and the mountain tops.